ksatya2003/Library-Management-System/README.md

+**#Problem Statement: Library Management System**

-Objective 1: Efficient management of library books and transactions
+🔸Objective 1: Efficient management of library books and transactions
 Approach:

 Use a relational database (H2) to store data.